lowrie/pyRouterJig/overview.md

 <img class="floater" src="{{ site.baseurl }}/images/lower_left.png"
      alt="Select units window" width="512">
-you can see two rows of input parameters, which are available for any finger-spacing algorithm.
+you can see two rows of input parameters, which are available for any finger-pattern algorithm.
 On the top row, we have

 * <b>Board Width [inches|mm]:</b> The board width of the joint.
 * <b>Bit Width [inches|mm]:</b>  The maximum cutting width of the router bit.